 The return of chilly temps puts us in the mood for a wintery outing.
-These Northern Virginia ice skating rinks offer healthy winter fun for every age, whether you prefer to skate indoors or out.
+These Washington DC and Northern Virginia ice skating rinks offer healthy winter fun for every age, whether you prefer to skate indoors or out.
 Each ice skating destination offers smooth ice, happy music, and nearby fun, so we suggest you visit them all.

 1. Harris Pavillon Ice Rink, Manassas

 Seasonal ice skating takes over the Harris Pavilion in Old Town Manassas from November 20 through February (weather permitting).
 The pavilion offers a generously covered rink with a nice sound system pumping out music to glide to.
 All sessions are open skate, and skate rentals are available for $6.

 Skating is $9/$8 adults/children 10 and under.
 The rink is open daily in November and December, except Thanksgiving and Christmas Day, and hours vary by day.
 The rink is closed Monday and Tuesday in January and February.
 Follow the link for details and special event closures.

 Historic Manassas is full of restaurants, shops, and historic sites, so allow time after your skating session to explore.
 Better yet book a room in Manassas and enjoy a winter mini-vacation.
 The Manassas Train Depot is a great spot for a photo with the Virginia LOVE sign.